-Corporate administrative offices in Canada and Quito were temporarily closed and remote work arrangements established for all employees and contractors not on shift.
-Both offices partially reopened in June 2020, with restricted occupancy (e.g., a maximum 35% occupancy for the Quito office) and implementation of targeted health and safety protocols.
-Community relations programs are ongoing, with observation of social distancing and other protocols, and the Company has provided COVID-19 support and resources to local communities.
+Corporate administrative offices in Canada and Quito were temporarily closed early in the pandemic and remote work arrangements established for all employees and contractors not on shift.
+Both offices partially reopened in June 2020, with restricted occupancy (e.g., a maximum 35% occupancy for the Quito office) and implementation of the aforementioned health and safety protocols.
+Community relations programs are ongoing, with observation of social distancing and other protocols in effect; the Company provided COVID-19 support and a variety of resources to local communities.

-In order to support drilling activity at the Condor and Cascas Projects (as described in more detail below), the Company established separate standalone camps for drilling contractors.
-Also, shift patterns for personnel at both locations are arranged to permit required PCR testing and time for COVID-19 symptoms to manifest (and action to be taken as needed) for all personnel and contractors prior to traveling to one of the project camps.
-Several Company and contractor employees have tested positive for COVID-19 while in the process of returning to shift; these individuals are required to quarantine at their residences in keeping with Ministry of Health protocols.
+Over the course of the pandemic, several Company and contractor employees have tested positive for COVID-19 while in the process of returning to shift; these individuals are required to quarantine at their residences in keeping with Ministry of Health protocols.
 In order to return to work, they are required to test negative for COVID-19 and receive formal Ministry of Health approval.
 To date, none of the employees or contractors who tested positive have exhibited disease symptoms severe enough to require hospitalization.